One Europe.

 Several stakeholders are pushing to remove free choice of registration seat, arguing it enables “forum shopping”.
 It does not enable it.
 There is European anti-abuse law to prevent it.

-The answer to this concern is to ensure local tax & employment law is respected, to introduce strict KYC/AML/UBO standards and modern digital infrastructure - not removing the one clause that makes this useful.
+The answer to this concern is to ensure local tax & employment law is respected, to introduce strict KYC/AML/UBO standards and modern digital infrastructure - not removing key elements that makes this useful.

 “Continental scale is our greatest asset in a world of giants.”